-Miriam Neptune is the Barnard College Director of Teaching, Learning, and Digital Scholarship.
+Miriam Neptune is the Associate Director of the Barnard Center for Research on Women.
 Miriam’s upbringing as the child of Haitians who were exiled by the Duvalier dictatorship informs her work as a documentary filmmaker.
 Her video collage piece and essay “In Search of A Name” (Danticat, 2001) explores the perils of navigating diaspora Haitian identity in the US.
 Miriam worked for several years as the communications coordinator for Haitian Women for Haitian Refugees, creating videos focused on race, migration, and xenophobia in the Americas.
 Her piece “Birthright Crisis” chronicling anti-Haitian policy and violence in the Dominican Republic, won a Paul Robeson Award for Social Change Media.
 As an academic librarian, Miriam curates pop-up installations like Undesign the Redline and the Black Unicorn Project, creating spaces within libraries to address histories of anti-blackness and exclusion through collective narrative making.
 Through the Digital Humanities Center and in partnership with the activist organizations We Are All Dominican and Reconoci.do, she is leading the collective translation of Nos Cambia La Vida, an anthology of autobiographical narratives by Dominicans of Haitian Descent which will be released as a bilingual (Spanish/English) open educational resource in 2021.